txhawg/QR-Code-Component/README.md

 ## Overview

 This was a basic, common card component found on many websites.
+This is my second attempt.
+My first attempt I overcomplicated the code and it wound up sloppy.

 ### Screenshot